dib-lab/charcoal/doc/README.md

   is removed as a contaminant.

 * Second, charcoal computes the lowest common ancestor (LCA) for all the hashes in the contig.
-If the most common ancestor is **higher than** the configured match rank, the contig is removed as a contaminant.
+If the lowest common ancestor is **higher than** the configured match rank, the contig is removed as a contaminant.